silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ## Data Import

-The `ModelAdmin` class provides import of CSV files through the [api:CsvBulkLoader] API. which has support for column mapping, updating existing records, and identifying relationships - so its a powerful tool to get your data into a SilverStripe database.
+The `ModelAdmin` class provides import of CSV files through the [api:SilverStripe\Dev\CsvBulkLoader] API. which has support for column mapping, updating existing records, and identifying relationships - so its a powerful tool to get your data into a SilverStripe database.

 By default, each model management interface allows uploading a CSV file with all columns auto detected.
-To override with a more specific importer implementation, use the [api:ModelAdmin::$model_importers] static.
+To override with a more specific importer implementation, use the [api:SilverStripe\Admin\ModelAdmin::$model_importers] static.

 ## Data Export

 Export is available as a CSV format through a button at the end of a results list.
 You can also export search results.
-This is handled through the [api:GridFieldExportButton] component.
+This is handled through the [api:SilverStripe\Forms\GridField\GridFieldExportButton] component.

 To customize the exported columns, create a new method called `getExportFields` in your `ModelAdmin`: